anmho/caching/README.md

 Application writes to the cache and returns response to the application.
-Data is persisted asynchronously after cache is written.
+Data is persisted synchronously after cache is written.

 The cache is written to on writes too.